logo

 Masters Merch circa 1982.

 Also, this is going to be hard, but try not to tell everyone in your orbit that you’re going (other than those super duper close to you).
 Why?
 Because EVERYONE and their cousin will ask you to buy them something.
 Again, you ain’t at the Masters to shop for the entire neighborhood, you are there to make memories.
-Adopt the meme energy of “If I win the lottery I won’t tell anyone, but there will be signs”—and then tell the world once you get home of your awesome time in Augusta, if you must.
+Adopt the meme energy of “If I win the lottery I won’t tell anyone, but there will be signs.”
+You tell the world of your awesome time in Augusta once you get home, if you must.

-Skip the chair, you don’t need to buy one or bring one to be honest.
-Yes, it is a staple of the Tournament fabric but you just simply do not need a chair.
-There are plenty of grand stands, and plus…if you really need to sit in some chairs just find a few easily accessible vacant ones that someone already set up.
-And if the rightful owners ever show up, obviously you gotta go.
-Everyone is so friendly and kind, they will not mind if you were just keeping them warm for them.
-And if you really want a chair, just buy one on the way out.
+Skip the chair.
+You don’t need to buy one, let alone bring one.
+Yes, it is a staple of the Tournament fabric, but you simply do not need a chair.
+There are plenty of grandstands, plus, if you really need to sit in some chairs, just find a few easily accessible vacant ones that someone already set up.
+If the rightful owners ever show up, obviously you gotta go.
+Everyone is so friendly and kind, they will not mind if you were just keeping the seat warm for them.
+If you really want a chair, just buy one on the way out.
 It is a cool memento for home, but more of an albatross around the neck when actually attending the Tournament.
-You have to lug it around and set it up and then remember to go get it when it's time to leave, it is just a nuisance.
+You have to lug it around, set it up, and then remember to go get it when it's time to leave.
+Simply put, it's just a nuisance.
 Fly free, my patrons.

 Practice round photos!
-Ok, so you are allowed to bring a camera for just the practice days (Monday, Tuesday, Wednesday).
-My tip…buy just one disposable camera and bring that: it is lightweight, it only gives you 36 shots (so you have to snap wisely) and there is no digital screen to peep if you got that perfect shot meaning you stay in the present.
-Then, when you get home, get the thing developed with physical prints—it will be a treasure box of memories that you can immediately touch and hang and share.
-There might be some great pics, some blurry ones and some silly shots—and that’s why it's so fun.
-The Masters is timeless after all, embrace the lack of phone and go analogue with the practice round photography.
+You are allowed to bring a camera for the practice days (Monday, Tuesday, and Wednesday).
+My tip is to buy one (only one!) disposable camera and bring that.
+It's lightweight, you're limited to 36 shots (snap wisely), and there is no digital screen to peep if you got that perfect shot.
+In other words, you stay in the present.
+When you get home, get the thing developed with physical prints—it will be a treasure box of memories that you can immediately touch and hang and share.
+There might be some great pics, some blurry ones, and some silly shots, but that’s why it's so fun.
+The Masters is timeless.
+Embrace the ban on phones and go analog with the practice round photography as well.

 Watching The Golf

-Directly behind 10 tee is awesome, because even with the TV camera and potential caddies blocking the view slightly, you can still get to see high slinging draws—not many long hole dropshot curvy tee shots in professional golf, and this spot is especially rewarding.
+Directly behind 10 tee is awesome, because even with the TV camera and potential caddies slightly blocking the view, you still get to see high slinging draws.
+There aren't many long hole dropshot curvy tee shots in professional golf, and this spot is especially rewarding.

-If the tee is on the back pad on the par three 4th, standing right behind the players here is great as well.
+If the tee is on the back pad on the par three 4th, standing right behind the players is a great viewing spot.
 The players are hitting either a long iron or hybrid here (240 yards!) to a green that is all carry, so it is a unique chance to be super close to a shot that is typically only hit from the middle of a par 5 fairway.
-I once saw Geoff Ogilivy and Adam Scott hit long iron blades here many years ago, and it is a memory permanently seared into my brain.
+I once saw Geoff Ogilvy and Adam Scott hit long iron blades here many years ago, and it is a memory permanently seared into my brain.

 The green on 7 is a beautiful place to post up for an hour.
 It is a shaded, intimate area and a really interesting, small, undulating green where you’ll catch a lot of spinny, short iron approaches.
-Especially compelling during a practice round because the players will spend some time working chips and putts into all the corners, and it feels like you are directly on top of them.
+It's an especially compelling viewing area during practice rounds because the players will spend some time working chips and putts into all the corners, and it feels like you are directly on top of them.

 GettyImages-80906719.jpg